-Wholesome Wave assists partners in applying for a variety of United States Department of Agriculture (USDA) grants by providing grant proposal language and one-on-one grant preparation assistance as needed.
+Wholesome Wave assists partners in applying for a variety of United States Department of Agriculture (USDA) grants by providing grant proposal language and one-on-one preparation assistance as needed.
 In addition, Wholesome Wave works closely with Federal and State agencies to provide technical assistance and advocate for progressive policy change.
 Accomplishments include:

-Wholesome Wave worked with the Food and Nutrition Service of the USDA in 2009 and 2010 on its regulations for the Supplemental Nutrition Assistance Program (SNAP, formerly known as food stamps).
-The resulting change allows SNAP clients to benefit from nutrition incentives at farmers markets.
-This change has been the lynchpin for the proliferation of incentive programs around the country.
+- Worked with the Food and Nutrition Service of the USDA in 2009 and 2010 on its regulations for SNAP.
+The resulting change allows SNAP clients to benefit from nutrition incentives at farmers markets and has been the lynchpin for the proliferation of incentive programs around the country.

-Wholesome Wave works with a growing number of city food policy advisors in the country to raise awareness and excitement for incentive programs at farmers markets.
-In the fall of 2010, 2011, and 2012 we sponsored three convenings for mayoral food policy advisors.
-The networking fostered by Wholesome Wave has resulted in exciting developments that have given voice to a powerful constituency in the food movement.
+Wholesome Wave works with a growing number of city food policy advisers around the country to raise awareness and excitement for incentive programs at farmers markets.
+In the fall of 2010, 2011, and 2012 we sponsored convenings for mayoral food policy advisers.
+The networking fostered by Wholesome Wave has resulted in exciting developments that have given voice to a powerful constituency in the food movement, including:

-Wholesome Wave advised our D.C. based partners and the D.C.
-City Council as they worked to get nutrition incentive program funding in their 2013 budget.
-In June 2012, the D.C.
-City Council passed its Fiscal Year 2013 budget, which included $50,000 allocation to support expanding nutrition incentive programs at farmers markets in the District.
+- In partnership with our D.C. based partners and the D.C.
+City Council Wholesome Wave helped secure a $50,000 allocation in the D.C.
+City Council Fiscal Year 2013 budget to support expanding nutrition incentive programs at farmers markets in the District.

 - Write your Senator today to fund critical stranded Farm Bill programs that support small farmers and sustainable agriculture